opensource4all/sqlite-jdbc/README_CEROD.md

 SQLITE-JDBC CEROD Fork
 ========================================
-SQLite version used 3.41.2 .
+SQLite version used was updated as of 9/1/2024.
-This fork was updated with the original (xerial/sqlite-jdbc) upstream as of 05/11/2023
+This fork was updated with the original (xerial/sqlite-jdbc) upstream as of 09/01/2024.

 Why am I doing this?
 ====